Consumer Metrics Institute

 Can the 'Consumer Leading Indicators' be used to time the stock market?

+No -- they should not be used to "time" the stock market.
 We are not investment advisors.
 We present our indices for what they are: simple measurements of consumer interest in making major discretionary purchases.

 The value of our indexes to investors may lie in the frequency and immediacy of the data.
 For these reasons, our indicators are in a sense the most leading of all common leading indicators - not simply because we are measuring activities which are more 'upstream' economically (and therefore intrinsically more 'leading'), but also because our measurements are generally available sooner and with higher time period (daily) resolution.

 Additionally, the 'Trailing Percentiles' may assist investors assess the risks represented by the changes we monitor in consumer interest and activities.
 For example, our 'Trailing 91-Day Percentile' might give a risk averse investor a leading perspective on the possible severity of approaching economic slowdowns.
-Since our indicators have historically tended to lead the market by more than a quarter, a risk adverse investor might choose to take a defensive posture if the 'Trailing 91-Day Percentile' drops below the 5th percentile, signaling a possible 'once in 5 years' quarter commencing shortly in the investment markets.

 Several words of caution need to be said to investors interested in using our information as a guide for their investment decisions:

 1) We are measuring primarily consumer activities relating to the largely discretionary purchases of durable goods.
 This is a major component of the U.S. economy, but not the only one.
-Other actions by commercial or governmental entities are not necessarily reflected in our samples, nor are largely non-discretionary consumer expenses (e.g., groceries, utilities, non-discretionary medical care and income taxes).
+Other actions by commercial or governmental entities are not necessarily reflected in our samples, nor are non-discretionary consumer expenses (e.g., groceries, utilities, non-discretionary medical care and taxes).

-3) Investment markets react to things other than the levels of consumer commerce.
+4) Investment markets react to things other than the levels of consumer commerce.
 Natural disasters or political upheavals can cause market movements that are quite independent of then current fundamental economic activities.
 Public sentiment towards investment markets can also differ markedly from the actions that those same consumers are making in their day-to-day lives.
 Thus investment markets can be driven by emotions, events and the news media in ways that are substantially different from the level of consumer activities.

 Are you aware of any potential bias in the indexes and percentiles?